mgsx-dev/mgsx-dev.github.io/_posts/gradient/2015-07-21-006-001-animated-iridescence.md

 To see iridescence in action, let's animate it with noise.

-Noise generation is not covered in this chapter, see [Noise chapter]({% post_url 2015-07-22-Noise %}) for more details.
+Noise generation is not covered in this chapter, see noise chapter for more details.

 ``` glsl
 #define PROCESSING_COLOR_SHADER